Endless Dreaming.

 When they were close we could see

-the little dark crosses on their wings.
+crosses on their wings.

 If we knew then what we know now